ahmedzakaria2003/Assignment-5-Csharp/README.md

-This exercise is beneficial in learning C# concepts like method parameters, object manipulation, loops, and some elementary algorithms.
+This exercise is beneficial in learning C# concepts like functions , method parameters, object manipulation, loops, and some elementary algorithms.